RyannDaGreat/rp/README.md

 RP isn’t “yet another utils lib.”
 It’s a practical environment: a richer standard library, a hybrid REPL/shell (PTerm), and a set of utilities you can depend on for the long haul.

 _This README was Written with AI.
-Apart from the ai_generated folder, which does not ship in the pypi installation, the *vast* majority of the code was written by hand.
+Apart from the ai_generated folder, which does not ship in the pypi installation and is used to help AI's write fluently using this library, the *vast* majority of the code was written by hand.
 The few areas that were generated via AI are marked as such._